-Chapter 5: General Infrastructure
+5.0 General Infrastructure

-Within the past eight years, infrastructure development has transformed the approximately 170 acres of Florida Polytechnic University property from undeveloped land into a functioning campus.
+Within the past four years, infrastructure development has transformed the approximately 170 acres of Florida Polytechnic University property from undeveloped land into a functioning campus.
 The General Infrastructure Element reflects the infrastructure improvements that have been completed in association with Phase 1 campus development:

-- Central Lakes (seven retention ponds) and stormwater drainage infrastructure to serve the entire campus - A potable water distribution system and sanitary sewer service system that extends to all existing buildings - Solid waste management infrastructure and services (outsourced to a solid waste management contractor) - Systems for providing hot water and chilled water for heating and air conditioning of all existing buildings - An electrical power distribution and telecommunications infrastructure backbone for the campus. - Reclaimed water supply provided for future distribution system to extend to all future and existing building.
+- Central Lakes (seven retention ponds) and stormwater drainage infrastructure to serve the entire campus - A potable water distribution system and sanitary sewer service system that extends to all existing buildings - Solid waste management infrastructure and services (outsourced to a solid waste management contractor) - Systems for providing steam/hot water and chilled water for heating and air conditioning of all existing buildings - An electrical power distribution and telecommunications infrastructure backbone for the campus.

-Continued build out of campus infrastructure systems will follow the direction of Figure 1.3 Future Land Use Map and will be phased in accordance with prioritized implementation of the Capital Improvement Plan.
+Continued build out of campus infrastructure systems will follow the direction of the Campus Master Plan's Future Land Use Map and will be phased in accordance with prioritized implementation of the Capital Improvement Plan.
 The level of service for the various aspects of campus infrastructure will be maintained in a manner consistent with the level of service standards established by the City of Lakeland.
 Student enrollment projections provide a baseline for the pace of campus development.
 Phase 2 of campus development, as directed by the Capital Improvement Plan, will include extension of potable water and sanitary sewer systems; expansion of solid waste management services; and provision for heating, cooling, electrical power and telecommunications to new campus buildings.